 © TravelNest 2022 - All rights reserved

-Many people across the vacation rental industry are feeling the impact of the recent Coronavirus outbreak.
-Our number one priority is the health and wellbeing of all of our customers, our team and their families.
+Many of us across the vacation rental industry are feeling the impact of the Coronavirus outbreak.
+At TravelNest, our number one priority is the health and wellbeing of our customers and guests, our team and their families.
 Our thoughts are with those who have been affected.

-As travel restrictions start to ease, TravelNest continues to closely monitor the situation regarding Coronavirus (COVID-19).
-We appreciate that our customers will be looking for information about their bookings, cancellations and payments at this time.
-As the situation continues to evolve, we are dealing with a high volume of calls and emails to our Customer Experience Team and are dealing with these as quickly as possible.
+We appreciate that our customers will be looking for information about upcoming bookings, cancellations and payments at this time.
+We are receiving a high volume of calls and emails to our Customer Experience Team.
+We are dealing with these as quickly as possible.
 We will contact you by email to provide updates as the situation evolves, and to provide information about any actions we need to take on your behalf.